 The goal of an S5 system is to estimate each of the target sources that are present in the mixture, as well as their respective class labels.
-For the remainder of the paper, in order to simplify the analysis and to match closely the task setup proposed in Nguyen et al.~\cite{nguyen2025}, we consider that the mixture consists of a total of $M=5$ active sources with $N=3$ target and $2$ interfering sources.
-Note however, that the metric proposed here applies to more general scenarios.
+For the remainder of the paper, to simplify the analysis and align closely with the task setup proposed in Nguyen et al.~\cite{nguyen2025}, we consider a mixture consisting of a total of $M=5$ active sources, comprising $3$ targets and $2$ interfering sources.
+Note, however, that the metric proposed here applies to more general scenarios.